 Certificate es and Notices CERTIFICATE AND NOTICE UNDER REGULATION 15 - TOWN AND COUNTRY PLANNING (DEVELOPMENT MANAGEMENT PROCEDURE) (SCOTLAND) REGULATION 2013 One Certificate must be completed and submitted along with the application form.
-This is most usually Certificate A, Form 1, Certificate B, Certificate C or Certificate E. Are you/the applica ant the sole owner of ALL the land?
-X Yes □ No ls any of the land բ part of an agricultural holding? ☐ Yes ☒ No Certificate Required The following Land Ownership Certificate is required to complete this section of the proposal: Certificate A Land O wnership Certificate Certificate and Not Regulations 2013 tice under Regulation 15 of the Town and Country Planning (Development Management Prod cedure) (Scotland) Certificate A I hereby certify tha t - (1) - No person other than myself/the applicant was an owner (Any person who, in respect of any part of the land, is the owner or is the lessee under a lease thereof of which not less than 7 years remain unexpired.) of any part of the land to which the application relates at the beginning of the period of 21 days ending with the date of the accompanying application.
+This is most usually Certificate A, Form 1, Certificate B, Certificate C or Certificate E. Are you/the applica Are you/the applicant the sole owner of ALL the land? ls any of the land բ Is any of the land part of an agricultural holding?
+Certificate Required The following Land Ownership Certificate is required to complete this section of the proposal: Certificate A Land O wnership Certificate Certificate and Not Regulations 2013 tice under Regulation 15 of the Town and Country Planning (Development Management Prod cedure) (Scotland) Certificate A I hereby certify tha t - (1) - No person other than myself/the applicant was an owner (Any person who, in respect of any part of the land, is the owner or is the lessee under a lease thereof of which not less than 7 years remain unexpired.) of any part of the land to which the application relates at the beginning of the period of 21 days ending with the date of the accompanying application.
 (2) - None of the la and to which the application relates constitutes or forms part of an agricultural holding Signed: Neil Rodgers On behalf of: Mrs ELISABETH SMITH Date: 25/06/2021 ▼ Please tick here to certify this Certificate.
-Checklist Application for Planning Permission Town and Country Planning (Scotland) Act 1997 The Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013 Please take a few moments to complete the following checklist in order to ensure that you have provided all the necessary information in support of your application.
+Checklist Application for Planning Permission Town and Country Planning (Scotland) Act 1997 The Town and Co untry Planning (Development Management Procedure) (Scotland) Regulations 2013 Please take a few moments to complete the following checklist in order to ensure that you have provided all the necessary information in support of your application.
 Failure to submit sufficient information with your application may result in your application being deemed invalid.
 The planning authority will not start processing your application until it is valid. a) If this is a further application where there is a variation of conditions attached to a previous consent, have you provided a statement to that effect?
-Yes No Not applicable to this application b) If this is an application for planning permission or planning permission in principal where there is a crown interest in the land, have you provided a statement to that effect?
-Yes No Not applicable to this application development belor you provided a Pre ication for planning permission, planning permission in principle or a further application and t nging to the categories of national or major development (other than one under Section 42 of ∍-Application Consultation Report? ☑ Not applicable to this application
+Yes No No Not applicable to this application b) If this is an application for planning permission or planning permission in principal where there is a crown interest in the land, have you provided a statement to that effect?
+Yes No Not applicable to this application c) If this is an application for planning permission, planning permission in principle or a further application and the application is for development belonging to the categories of national or major development (other than one under Section 42 of the planning Act), have you provided a Pre-Application Consultation Report?
+Yes No Not applicable to this application